 How this Service Works

 Session is two hours.
 Purchase price: $297.
-We will meet on Zoom and you will receive: 1.
-A recording of the session; 2.
-A pdf of the Powerpoint presentation which includes each of your relocated astrology charts, location scores, Gauquelin placement assessments, and your world astrocartography map.
+We will meet on Zoom.
+You will receive: 1. a recording of the session; 2.
+Your customized Relocation Report which includes each of your relocated astrology charts, location scores, Gauquelin placement assessments, and your world astrocartography map.
 3. Your Human Design chart is also included.
 Contact Me with your birth information (month, day, year, time, and location — city, state, country), what places you want to explore, what you are looking for, and your questions about this service.